vintasoftware/github-metrics/README.md

 `--include-hotfixes`: Will include all hotfixes in the metric calculation.
 By default, this value is false.

+`--exclude-weekends`: Will exclude weekend time from time metrics (time to merge, time to open, time to review).

 #### [Time To Merge](#ttm)
 `github_metrics --metric=ttm --start-date=2021-03-22 --end-date=2021-03-24`